 Looking for some great books to read with your students?
 My post Alphabet Books for Kindergarten has lots of great ideas.

 If your students are ready for sight words, there are so many fun games and activities that you can do with them.
 2 New Fun Literacy Centers, 3 New Sight Word Play-Based Centers and Easy, Low-Prep Sight Word Activities for Kindergarten have some fun ideas to get you started.
+I use the heart word method to teach these words to my students before giving them opportunities to practice them.

 I also use a lot of printable activities for sight words, so that students can practice writing the word and using a pencil.
 Practicing Sight Words in Kindergarten with a FREEBIE and Sight Word Activity Bundle has examples of what I use.